EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

    :end-at: server
    :language: ini

-We want to demonstrate classification of packets into different packet flows.
+We want to demonstrate classification of packets into multiple packet flows based on source port.
 To do that, we need multiple :ned:`FlowMeasurementStarter` modules, each entering packets to different a flow.
 Conveniently, we can use the :ned:`MultiMeasurementLayer` module in the hosts:

 .. literalinclude:: ../omnetpp.ini
    :start-at: MultiMeasurementLayer